lfguerino/lfguerino/README.md

 # Hi there! 👋 I'm Luiz Filipe!
 ## Fullstack Web Developer with Core-language in PHP! 💻🐘

-To deliver complete solutions on the web, besides PHP, my language of heart :-) I add to my workflow the following techs in my stack: Laravel, Composer, InertiaJS, Vue JS, Docker, Tailwindcss, Javascript, HTML5, CSS3, MySQL, MariaDB, PostgreSQL, Git, among others.
+To deliver complete solutions on the web, besides PHP, my language of heart :-) I add to my workflow the following techs in my stack:Javascript, HTML5, CSS3, MySQL, MariaDB, PostgreSQL, Composer, Git, and currently studying Laravel, InertiaJS, Vue JS, Docker, Tailwindcss among others.

 I'm always learning and improving the quality of delivered software, currently reading and applying many learnings from Robert C. Martin's book "Clean Code - A Handbook of Agile Software Craftsmanship".
 I share the same thoughts as Bob who wrote: *"[...]
 We [developers] are authors, and every author has readers, with whom good communication is the authors' responsibility.
 The next time you write a line of code, remember you are an author, writing for readers who will judge your efforts."* I fully agree with these words, and I strive to always write code so that it can be read clearly; this from the declaration of variables; after all: *"the name of a variable, function, or class should answer all the big questions.
 It should tell you why it exists, what it does, and how it's used.
 If a name requires a comment, then it doesn't reveal its purpose."*